open-cloud/open-cloud.github.io.old/2_developer.md

 so it is easy to create a customized version of XOS by making local changes to the XOS source before building the Docker image.

-A minimal fixture, named *initial_data.json*, is provided in *planetlab/core/fixtures* inside the repo.
+A minimal *initial_data.json* fixture is provided.
 The login credentials are *username=padmin@vicci.org* with password *letmein*.
 This *initial_data.json* doesn't contain any nodes and is suitable for fresh installations.
 To obtain a version that contains an